My Sister in Law

-My Sister in Law (La pretora) is an Italian commedia sexy all'italiana directed by Lucio Fulci and starring Edwige Fenech.
+My Sister in Law (La pretora) is a 1976 Italian commedia sexy all'italiana directed by Lucio Fulci and starring Edwige Fenech.

 Plot

 Viola Orlando, a magistrate of a little town in Veneto, is inflexible and severe.
 Sworn enemies of the magistrate discover that her twin sister, Rosa, is a prostitute, so they try to get her to visit their city in an attempt to embarrass Viola.
 However, they wind up getting prosecuted, and Viola, with her head held high, gives up her robes and marries the man she loves.